Some of us enter the business sphere thinking things are just going to be easy-breezy.

 This trust formed at the very beginning sets you up for a healthy and lasting business relationship, leading to better staff retention and thereby less hiring & recruiting costs.

 Reason #3: Lastly, you should have an LMS because it ensures greater practice efficiency, resulting in greater productivity.

-We have found that it is more profitable to have an effective LMS system.
+We have found that it is more profitable to have an effective Learning Management System.

-When PT employees understand their positions better and faster, it eliminates the guesswork and unknowns that are often encountered at the start of a job.
+When physical therapy employees understand their positions better and faster, it eliminates the guesswork and unknowns that are often encountered at the start of a job.